skydoves/Rainbow/README.md

 ```

 ## Usage
-We can give gradations effect and tinting to any views easily using `Rainbow` class.
+We can apply gradations and tinting to any views easily using `Rainbow` class.

 ### Palette
 Palette lambda expression collects colors for creating gradation.<br>